open-contracting/kingfisher-process/docs/data-model.rst

 A collection contains one or more files.
 A file is uniquely identified by its collection and filename.
 Files can have:

 errors
     The file could not be retrieved.
-Presently, errors are either reported by Kingfisher Scrape or caught by :doc:`cli/local-load`.
+Presently, errors are either reported by Kingfisher Scrape or caught by the :doc:`cli/local-load` command.

 warnings
     The file contents had to be modified in order to be stored.
 Presently, the only warning is about the removal of control characters.